NM2509/Epidemic-Propagation-A-Novel-Multilayered-Stochastic-Approach/README.md

 File 6 - Choosing a node that a previously chosen event will apply to.

 File 7 - Redefining cumulative sum function using numba for speed up of computations.

+File 8 - is the main function which runs a simulation of spread of a disease, with nodes representing households, and clusters - households wuth traceable edges between them.
+In order to run, this function requires all functions defined in files 0-7.

+File 9 - is the main function used for section '6 Basic Reproduction Number (R0)' of the dissertation, and below.
+This function provides an unbiased estimate of the Basic Reproduction Number, given default parameter inputs.
+This function requires other functions defined in file 0 in order to run.

 KS Statistic - the code used to calculate the p-value of Kolmogorov-Smirnov test when checking whether the size of clusters prior to their isolation follow a geometric distribution.